-Millions of people take aspirin every day to lower their heart attack and stroke risk, but new research may change some of that thinking.
+Millions of people take aspirin every day to lower their heart attack and stroke risk, but research may change some of that thinking.

 Daily aspirin use was associated with a higher-than-expected increase in the risk for major bleeding in a study published in the Journal of the American Medical Association.